birnbaum/rfvis/README.md

 ## Development
-In order to make development more convenient (which means not having to run `npm run build` after every change change) you can run watchers on the source files.
+In order to make development more convenient (which means not having to run `npm run build` after every change) you can run watchers on the source files.
 The recommended setup for development is to open two terminal processes and run:
-1. `npm run watch:frontend` to automatically build any changes in the frontend related Javascript or SCSS files
+1. `npm run watch:frontend` to automatically build any changes in the frontend related JS or SCSS files
-2. `npm run watch:backend` to automatically build any changes in the command line interface or the server related Javascript files
+2. `npm run watch:backend` to automatically build any changes in the command line interface or the server related JS files

 Note that many files are used by the frontend _and_ backend, e.g. the logic for constructing and drawing the trees.
 A change to `./src/draw_tree.js` will therefore trigger both watchers.